Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 November 2024 15.30.59 UTC
+- WIB: Senin, 4 November 2024 16.27.40 UTC
-- WITA: Senin, 4 November 2024 16.30.59 UTC
+- WITA: Senin, 4 November 2024 17.27.40 UTC
-- WIT: Senin, 4 November 2024 17.30.59 UTC
+- WIT: Senin, 4 November 2024 18.27.40 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology